wikimedia/operations-puppet/modules/stdlib/README.markdown

 Returns the keys of a hash as an array. *Type*: rvalue.

+#### `length`

+Returns the length of a given string, array or hash.
+To eventually replace the deprecated size() function as can handle the new type functionality introduced in Puppet 4. *Type*: rvalue.

 #### `loadyaml`

 Loads a YAML file containing an array, string, or hash, and returns the data in the corresponding native data type.